wimvanderbauwhede/gmcf/README.md

   $ ./clean_gmcf

-**NOTE: The WRF/LES source are not included, and need to be patched.**
+**NOTE: The WRF/LES sources are not included, and need to be patched.**

 - Get WRFV3.4 from http://www2.mmm.ucar.edu/wrf/users/wrfv3.4/updates-3.4.html.
 Put it anywhere but _not_ in `$GANNET_DIR/t/ModelCoupling/src/WRFV3.4_gmcf`.
 - Replace the original files with the modified ones from the GMCF repository, and move the folder to `$GANNET_DIR/t/ModelCoupling/src/WRFV3.4_gmcf`.
-- Do the same for LES: get it from https://github.com/wimvanderbauwhede/LES, patch it and put it under `$GANNET_DIR/t/ModelCoupling/src/LES_F95`.
+- Do the same for LES: get it from https://github.com/wimvanderbauwhede/LES, replace the original files with the modified ones from the GMCF repository and put it under `$GANNET_DIR/t/ModelCoupling/src/LES_F95` or  `$GANNET_DIR/t/ModelCoupling/src/LES_OCL` for the OpenCL version.
+- For the OpenCL version you also need to install my [OpenCL wrapper library](https://github.com/wimvanderbauwhede/OpenCLIntegration), and you need to symlink the `OpenCL` folder in `LES_OCL` into `ModelCoupling`:

+    $ pwd
+    $GANNET_DIR/t/ModelCoupling

+    $ ln -s src/LES_OCL/OpenCL .

 - To build the WRF/LES producer-consumer coupling example: